Skip to main content

 West High School Clinic

-• Karen Manotas, MD, MS, Assistant Professor (Clinical), first came to Utah for medical school in 2012.
-Originally from Boca Raton, Florida, she fell in love with the city, it’s people, and the quality training provided here and completed medical school, adult psychiatry residency, and child and adolescent psychiatry fellowship at the University of Utah.
-Dr. Manotas is board-certified in Psychiatry (2020-present) and Child and Adolescent Psychiatry (2023-present) by the American Board of Psychiatry and Neurology.
-Dr. Manotas has a particular interest in systems based care, especially in the school setting.
-She will be working on the inpatient child units at the Huntsman Mental Health Institute, as well as in several urban and rural Utah schools providing school-based psychiatric consultations.
-Additional interests include clinical research, program development, and quality improvement.
+Karen Manotas, MD first came to Utah for medical school in 2012.
+Originally from Boca Raton, Florida, she quickly developed a deep connection to the state, its people, and the outstanding training environment at the University of Utah.
+She went on to complete medical school, adult psychiatry residency, and child and adolescent psychiatry fellowship at the University of Utah and is board-certified in Psychiatry and Child and Adolescent Psychiatry by the American Board of Psychiatry and Neurology.

 Board Certification